-Also, most 3rd party custodians are presently not licensed for holding such CAs as most legal regimes have not yet introduced specific licensing regimes for custody of CAs, meaning 3rd party custodians are not required to hold such assets on a licensed basis or subject to regulatory oversight.
+Also, most 3rd party custodians are presently not licensed for holding CAs as most legal regimes have not yet introduced specific licensing regimes for custody of CAs.
+This means that 3rd party custodians are not required to hold such assets on a licensed basis or subject to regulatory oversight.

-Accordingly, it is important for customers to understand both the legal categorisation of CAs in the contact and the licensing status of the 3rd party custodian.
+Accordingly, it is important for customers to understand both the legal categorisation of CAs in the contract and the licensing status of the 3^{rd} party custodian.